Open scientific data: Open scientific data management

 Data management has recently become a primary focus of the policy and research debate on open scientific data.
 The influential FAIR principles are voluntarily centered on the key features of "good data management" in a scientific context.
 In a research context, data management is frequently associated to data lifecycles.
-Various models of lifecycles in different stage have been theorized by institutions, infrastructures and scientific communities, although "such lifecycles are a simplification of real life, which is far less linear and more iterative in practice."
+Various models of lifecycles in different stage have been theorized by institutions, infrastructures and scientific communities.
+However, "such lifecycles are a simplification of real life, which is far less linear and more iterative in practice."

 Integration to the research workflow

 In contrast with the broad incitations for data sharing included in the early policies in favor of open scientific data, the complexity and the underlying costs and requirements of scientific data management are increasingly acknowledged: "Data sharing is difficult to do and to justify by the return on investment."
-Open data is not simply a supplementary task but has to envisioned throughout the entire research process as it "requires changes in methods and practices of research."
+Open data is not simply a supplementary task but has to be envisioned throughout the entire research process as it "requires changes in methods and practices of research."

 The opening of research data creates a new settlement of costs and benefits.
-Public data sharing introduces a new communication setting that largely contrasts with private exchange of data with research collaborators or partners.
-The collection, the purpose and the limitation of data has to be explicited as it is not possible to rely on pre-existing informal knowledge: "the documentation and representations are the only means of communicating between data creator and user."
-Lack of proper documentation means that the burden of recontextualization fall on the potential users and may render the dataset ultimately useless.
+Public data sharing introduces a new communication setting that primarily contrasts with private data exchange with research collaborators or partners.
+The collection, the purpose, and the limitation of data have to be explicit as it is impossible to rely on pre-existing informal knowledge: "the documentation and representations are the only means of communicating between data creator and user."
+Lack of proper documentation means that the burden of recontextualization falls on the potential users and may render the dataset useless.

-Publication requires additionally further verification in regards to the ownership of the data and the potential legal liability if the data is potentially misused.
+Publication requires further verification regarding the ownership of the data and the potential legal liability if the data is misused.
 This clarification phase becomes even more complex in international research projects that may overlap several jurisdictions.
-Data sharing and the application of open science principles also bring significant long term advantages that may not be immediately visible.
-Documentation of dataset helps to clarify their chain of provenance and ensure that the original data has not been significantly altered or, if this is the case, that all the further treaments are fully documented.
-Publication under a free license also makes it possible to delegate some tasks such as long term preservation to external actors.
+Data sharing and applying open science principles also bring significant long-term advantages that may not be immediately visible.
+Documentation of the dataset helps clarify the chain of provenance and ensure that the original data has not been significantly altered or that all the further treatments are fully documented if this is the case.
+Publication under a free license also allows delegating tasks such as long-term preservation to external actors.

-By the end of the 2010s, a new specialized literature on data management for research has emerged to codify the existing practices and regulatory principles.
+By the end of the 2010s, a new specialized literature on data management for research had emerged to codify existing practices and regulatory principles.